Emergency options for homeless 16 to 25 year olds

 Depending on the scheme, you may need to contact them direct or get a referral from another organisation.

 You'll be asked for references.
-Some schemes won't accept young people with a criminal record, history of violence, or a drug or alcohol problem.
+Some schemes will not accept young people with a criminal record, history of violence, or a drug or alcohol problem.

 If you're offered somewhere, you can usually go there the same night.
 A Nightstop volunteer driver can help you get there.